 The shrine stayed in my mind mostly because of hundreds of yellow lanterns everywhere!
 I also made sure to receive a shrine seal before leaving.

-Next I visited the Tsugaru-han Neputa Village (津軽藩ねぷた村) which is right next to the castle park (this will be featured in the next blog post) before leaving for Hokkaido.
+Next I visited the Tsugaru-han Neputa Village (津軽藩ねぷた村) which is right next to the castle park before leaving for Hokkaido.

 Yes, that’s right.
 I interrupted my Tohoku trip to go to Hokkaido.
 I just couldn’t resist as it was so close from Aomori!